GROUP-7-CAMPUS-SYNC/CampusSyncFrontEnd/docs/features/AuthSystem.md

 1. User submits Email, Password, and Course.
 2. Frontend validates the email format (Regex).
 3. Backend checks if the user already exists.
-4. If unique, account is created with `Standard` role by default.
+4. If unique, account is created with `user` role by default.

 ## 🔑 Login Flow
 1. User submits credentials.